rinikerlab/irsa/README.md

 Next, press change the value mu to 1.0135 (the spectrum was computed with BP86/cc-pVTZ, where the shift factor of 1.0135 is an appropiated value).
 Next, press align, and you results should look like the one in the pictures provided below.

-The textfield to the right
+The textfield to the right provides the numeric results obtained.
+The score (more negative is better!), the pearson coefficient of the aligned IR and the pearson coefficient of the aligned VCD spectrum.
+If you only want to align IR spectra, you can just leave out the VCD spectrum.